spinnaker/spinnaker.github.io/news/issues/issue2.md

 redirect_from: /news/latest/
 ---
 ### Laying the groundwork for Spinnaker success
-> This month's issue focuses on ways that cloud providers, project governors, contributors, and operators have laid the groundwork to make 2020 Spinnaker's best year ever.
-With telemetry, a plugin framework, an upcoming hackathon, and new ways to install, manage, and integrate with Spinnaker, we're ready to share the most mature and capable continuous delivery platform with **literally everyone**.
+> This month's issue focuses on ways that cloud providers, project governors, contributors, and operators have laid groundwork to make 2020 Spinnaker's best year ever.
+With telemetry, a plugin framework, a hackathon, and new ways to install, manage, and integrate with Spinnaker, we're ready to share the most mature and capable continuous delivery platform with **literally everyone**.

 ### [Deploy AWS Lambda With Spinnaker](https://aws.amazon.com/blogs/opensource/how-to-integrate-aws-lambda-with-spinnaker/)